 We had been cycling for almost an hour from Takayama City when I realized something was wrong!
 The hostel where we stayed at said it only took about 15-20 minutes to bike there, so obviously we must have taken a wrong turn somewhere!

 I jumped off my bike next to a couple of girls waiting for the bus by the road to ask them for directions.
 They didn`t know any English, but I tried to hand signal “Teddy bear“, you know cuddling an imaginary teddy bear, feeling a bit stupid in front of these strange girls.
 Luckily they immediately understood what I meant so I didn`t have to humiliate myself too much.
-All three of us giggled, and they pointed us to right direction.
+All three of us giggled, and they pointed us in the right direction.
 It turned out we have already cycled passed it!

 After some more cycling, we finally saw it, the big Teddy Bear sign with an old yellowish teddy bear looking back at us with big sad brown eyes.
 And then we spotted the 180 years old Gassho-zukuri house which has been renovated and now houses the museum The Hida Takayama Teddy Bear Museum (also known as the Hida Takayama Teddy Bear Eco Village).